 What started as an ambitious cheese-based business in little Enosburg Falls, Vermont, has weathered a century of changing market conditions and consumer preferences.
 But what was true back in 1899 is true today: if you make a good, wholesome and innovative product, you will find an audience.
 From its horse-and-buggy delivery system in New York City at the end of the 19th century to its nationwide distribution today, Franklin Foods has proven that point.
 Franklin Foods continues to operate in the facility where the business was originally relocated from Depot Street.
 The building has been renovated and old structures removed, but the east wing from the 1908 building, which Hildebrandt first rented to make cheese, still remains.
 Franklin Foods has been making dairy products for more than 100 years, and we look forward to continuing to serve our consumers into the next century.

-In the summer of 2013 Frankln Foods will add second manufacturing facility in Casa Grande, Arizona.
+In the summer of 2013 Frankln Foods opened a second SQF 2000 Level 3 manufacturing facility in Casa Grande, Arizona.